 Portland State University.
-Department of Speech Communication.
+Department of Speech Communication

 Date of Publication

 Master of Science (M.S.) in Speech Communication

-1 online resource (vi, 55 p.)
+1 online resource (vi, 55 pages)

-Gilmer, Kristin Rashelle, "Comparison of Prescribed versus Actual Gain for Children with Profound Hearing Impairments" (1995).
+Gilmer, Kristin Rashelle, "Comparison of Prescribed Versus Actual Gain for Children with Profound Hearing Impairments" (1995).
 Dissertations and Theses.
 Paper 4975.